-So again for the first 3-4 months the patient will not look any better, in fact often may look a little worse, because some of the existing hair if there was any on the grafted area often will also shed to some degree.
+So again for the first 3-4 months, the patient will not look any better, in fact often may look a little worse, because of some of the existing hair, if there was any on the grafted area. often will also shed to some degree.

 Dr. Barrera feels that this gradual improvement (growth) is actually a good thing as even people that see you every day do not notice much happening and gradually your hair just looks better.